Myasthenia Gravis Overview and Practice Questions

 11. What is a “myasthenic crisis”?

-It is a complication of myasthenia gravis characterized by worsening of muscle weakness, resulting in respiratory failure that requires intubation and mechanical ventilation.
+It is a complication of myasthenia gravis characterized by worsening muscle weakness, resulting in respiratory failure that requires intubation and mechanical ventilation.
 When the diaphragm is involved, ventilatory failure can develop.

 12. What is the etiology of myasthenia gravis?

 It is related to circulating antibodies of the autoimmune system.
-This disease is provoked by emotional upset, physical stress, exposure to extreme temperature changes, pregnancy and febrile illness.
+This disease is provoked by emotional upset, physical stress, exposure to extreme temperature changes, pregnancy, and febrile illness.

 13. What is the past medical history of myasthenia gravis patients?